 I challenge you to walk in this authority today!

 Devin Peterson, B.S., M.Div.

 Devin Peterson is a passionate writer with a heart for prayer and intercession.
 He has earned his Bachelor of Science in General Ministry from West Coast Bible College and Seminary and his Master of Divinity (M.Div.) with an emphasis in Biblical Languages from Luther Rice College and Seminary.
 As the youngest son of Kevin Peterson (the founder of RFM) he has been a part of the ministry his entire life.
-Currently, he serves as President and Chairman.
-Devin lives in Mansfield, Texas with his with Ashley and their 3 year old yorkshire-poodle.
+Currently, he serves as President and Chairman of RFM.
+Devin lives in Mansfield, Texas with his wife Ashley and their 3-year-old Yorkshire-poodle.